 In the cheating example:

-The healthy boundary statement clearly explains the reason that you are leaving the relationship.
+The healthy boundary statement clearly explains what has to happen and the reason that you are leaving the relationship if it doesn’t.
 The other person cheated on you and saying you are leaving the relationship as a result shares the consequences.

 The second statement places the blame on yourself for your partner’s actions— their infidelity.
 In the unhealthy example you are taking personal responsibility for the cheating even though your partner was the one who went outside of your relationship.

 5 Things You Can Do Right Now To Strengthen Your Boundaries

 2. Refuse to take responsibility (either inwardly or outwardly) for other people’s problems.

 3. Take responsibility for your own problems and find solutions for them.

 4. If you’re unhappy in your relationship, speak up.